wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 <a name="ListKeys"></a>

 ## List GPG keys

+List keys to verify that you have indeed generated them.

 1. List what keys have been signed, meaning secret keys (more selective than the `gpg -k` command):